MrDKGE/SQM/README.md

 6. Create a pull request on GitHub from your forked repository to the main repository.
 7. Describe your changes in the pull request, and the maintainers will review your code.

+## Known Issues
+1. If the webpage is served over HTTPS, the browser will block the requests to the Sonarr server if it's using HTTP.

+## Tested On
+* Sonarr v4

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Acknowledgments